aleascript/resonance/index.md

 A character may have exceptional swordsmanship.

-But if the current conflict is a political negotiation, that ability may not be a Mise.
+But if the current conflict is a political negotiation, that ability may not be a Bet.

 A character may have a debt to the person they are negotiating with.